stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   on the exact implementation, any address type (including P2TR with any script path) could take advantage of these methods.

-  Augustin Cruz [proposed][news qr cruz] a [BIP][qr bip destroy] to destroy definitely quantum vulnerable coins.
-Subsequently, Jameson Lopp [started a discussion][news qr lopp1] of how quantum vulnerable coins should be handled which led to several ideas ranging from letting the quantum adversary have them to destroying them.
-Lopp later [proposed][news qr lopp2] a concrete sequence of soft forks that Bitcoin could implement beginning long before a CRQC is developed to gradually mitigate the threat of a quantum adversary suddenly gaining access to many coins while allowing holders time to secure their coins.

-  [BIP360][BIPs #1895] was [updated][news bip360 update] and received its BIP
-  number.
-The updated proposal is now referred to as P2TRH (pay to taproot hash) instead of the earlier name P2QRH (pay to quantum resistant hash), reflecting its reduced scope and increased generality.
-This proposal has garnered widespread support both as a first step toward quantum hardening bitcoin and an optimization for taproot use cases that do not require an internal key.

   Developer Conduition demonstrated that [`OP_CAT`][BIP347] can be used to implement Winternitz signatures, which provides a quantum resistant signature check at a cost of ~2000 vBytes per input.
 This is less costly